Drug Test

 What can cause a false positive for MDMA drug test?

-Several reported drug testing cases for MDMA on patients taking medications have tested positive for the substance but have not taken it, which leads to a false-positive result.
 Here are several common over-the-counter and prescription drugs that can cause this result for Molly or ecstasy.

 Trazodone